List of largest exoplanets

 Jupiter as seen by Voyager 1 in 1979.
 It is the largest planet having its surface resolved and it is the largest planet in the Solar System.

 Below is a list of the largest exoplanets so far discovered, in terms of physical size, ordered by radius.

 Limitations

 This list of extrasolar objects may and will change over time due to diverging measurements published between scientific journals, varying methods used to examine these objects, and the notably difficult task of discovering extrasolar objects in general.
 These objects are not stars, and are quite small on a universal or even stellar scale.
 Furthermore, these objects might be brown dwarfs, sub-brown dwarfs, or not even exist at all.
+Some data from the older sources may be unreliable due to the advancement of technology.
 Because of this, this list only cites the most certain measurements to date and is prone to change.